Deep-MI/FastSurfer/README.md

 * You can also run a CPU-Docker with very similar commands.
 See [Docker/README.md](Docker/README.md) for more details.

 ### Example 4: FastSurfer inside Singularity
-After building the Singularity image (see instructions in ./Singularity/README.md), you need to register at the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html) to acquire a valid license (for free) - just as when using Docker.
+After building the Singularity image (see instructions in ./Singularity/README.md), you also need to register at the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html) to acquire a valid license (for free) - just as when using Docker.
 This license needs to be passed to the script via the --fs_license flag.

 To run FastSurfer on a given subject using the Singularity image with GPU access, execute the following command: